 Heart Diseases and Disorders are among the most commonly known illnesses.
-Unless you live in a completely different world, you would already have the idea about the common risk factors for heart diseases.
-These risk aspects are pretty obvious such as high blood pressure, obesity (overweight), smoking, diabetes, physical inactivity and high cholesterol levels.
+Unless you live in a completely different world, you would already have an idea about the common risk factors for heart diseases.
+These risk aspects are obvious such as high blood pressure, obesity (overweight), smoking, diabetes, physical inactivity and high cholesterol levels.
 All of these factors play a major role in increasing the risk of heart diseases.
 But, now thanks to the new emerging risk factors, especially unhealthy lifestyle habits, you are harming your heart health.

 - Pregnancy Difficulties

 - Sleeping disorders